Venezuela freed US 'hostage', says Trump

 While waiting for their US visas, Mr Holt and his wife were detained in her family's house in Caracas and accused of hiding weapons.

-Senator Hatch, who serves Utah, said he had worked with two presidential administrations and various contacts, including President Maduro, on the release and that he "could not be more honoured to be able to reunite Josh with his sweet, long-suffering family".
+Utah Senator Orrin Hatch, who said he had worked with two presidential administrations and various contacts, including President Maduro, on the release, said that he "could not be more honoured to be able to reunite Josh with his sweet, long-suffering family".

 Mr Maduro has frequently accused the US of trying to overthrow him and the US has tightened sanctions recently.